 His poetry and short fiction have appeared in numerous journals, and he's had several books published.

 His lyric writing and collaboration with musician Maura Kennedy has resulted in a holiday single, "Beneath The Mistletoe" which was digitally released in November 2014.
-The pair have also completed a full-length album, all lyrics by B.D.
-Love, all music by Maura Kennedy and due to be released in the spring of 2015.
+The pair have completed a full-length album, "Villanelle: The Songs of Maura Kennedy and B.D.
+Love" (lyrics by B.D.
+Love, music by Maura Kennedy) released May 12, 2015 on the Varèse Sarabande label.